A Study of Raludotatug Deruxtecan (R-DXd) in Subjects With Platinum-resistant, High-grade Ovarian, Primary Peritoneal, or Fallopian Tube Cancer

 • Eastern Cooperative Oncology Group performance status of 0 or 1.

-• Required baseline local laboratory data (within 7 days before start of study drug administration):
+• Has adequate organ and bone marrow function as assessed by local laboratory (within 14 days before start of study drug administration).

-• For Phase 3 (Part B) only: Participants must be eligible for one of the treatments included in the Investigator's choice of chemotherapy arm and must not have received it previously for OVC.
+• For Phase 3 (Part B) only: Subjects must be eligible for one of the treatments included in the investigator's choice of chemotherapy arm.

 Exclusion Criteria